AssistFeed.com Weekly

 • Is yours a multiple-cat household?
 If so, does this prevent feeding problems?

 You folks take it from there.
 That’s the gist of what we’re looking for, but please feel free to add whatever you want, or cover any bases I haven’t outlined.
-It’s your show, be as brief or as detailed as you want…and honestly.
+It’s your show, be as brief or as detailed as you want.

 What’s happening here: As you all know from last week’s newsletter, I’m trying to get Clarkie into a diet of partial canned-foods (have been for about 3-weeks, actually); he’s been on quality dry food his entire life, hates canned food, but I feel there are nutritional benefits in canned that don’t exist in dry, so I’m trying.
 And it isn’t working, so far.
 I’ve tried the best-of-the-best; I’ve taken small amounts and mixed it gradually with his dry, and always it ends up on the floor a short time later.
 Once I tried the "let-him-get-hungry" routine, and then fed him canned-food only for two days.
 Clark is a healthy cat with a great appetite, so he did eat some of it (not much), and it caused diarrhea; his digestive system is rebelling, says my Doc friend.
 Oh, I’ll keep trying; I’ll go the extra mile to seek out the best possible dry food, and try to supplement it with fresh-cooked meats (beef, lamb, chicken, fish) for the extra meat-protein, but the facts are: He’s 14 years old, healthy as a bear, he plays, he’s bright & active, and he has no conditions that I’m aware of.
 I won’t jeopardize a perfectly healthy cat to accommodate what seems to be the newest rage: canned-food diets.
 Please understand that this is strictly my own opinion as to what I think is best for my cat; if you feel that canned-only is best, and if your kitty will accommodate the switch, then you should, by all means, pursue it.